 How can I get chest congestion relief?

-The best way to get chest congestion relief is to diagnose the cause for it.
+The best way to get rid of chest congestion is to first diagnose the root cause.
 Chest congestion can be a symptom of something serious (as discussed later in the article) or can be a seasonal allergy or flu.

 Taking in plenty of fluids will keep you hydrated clear away the mucus and phlegm.